KaungHtetSan21/kaunghtetsan_portfolio/README.md

 - Participated in the development of numerous software projects throughout the academic years.
 - Won a **special prize** at the **Fourth-Year Project Show**.
 - Developed a **Final Year Project** titled **"Sale Management System for a Pharmaceutical Shop"**.
   - Though it was not community-focused and did not win an award, it was **highly praised by a panel of six evaluators** for its functionality and structure.
+- “Additionally, the final project was indexed in Google Scholar.”

 ---

 ## 📜 Certifications